-Students have the first formal contact with the Department of Structural Engineering through orientation that is held at the beginning of the academic year for ALL incoming students.
-During orientation, a senior faculty member (Chair, Vice-Chair or Undergraduate Committee Chair) welcomes the students and describes the program to them as well as answers any questions.
+Students have the first formal contact with the Department of Structural Engineering through an orientation that is held at the beginning of the academic year for ALL incoming students.
+During orientation, a senior faculty member (Chair or Vice-Chair) welcomes the students and describes the program to them as well as answers any questions.
 A condensed copy of the Undergraduate Handbook is provided to each student, and the department undergraduate advisors are introduced to the students.
 Policies and procedures are also elucidated.
 Since all incoming students are required to take SE 1 - Introduction to Structure and Design, further introductions and descriptions about the Department, its faculty and staff, policies and procedures, are also provided in one of the first classes.
-This ensures that all incoming students are made welcome and get to know the Department right from the outset.
+This ensures that all incoming students are made welcome and get to know the department right from the outset.

 Each student is assigned a faculty advisor in their first year, and the advisor remains constant through the student's study at UCSD.
 Faculty advisors serve as direct contacts for the students and provide advice of a technical nature.
 Students are encouraged to contact their faculty advisor to discuss not just questions, problems, and concerns, but also progress in the degree, and advice related to careers, graduate school, and other activities.
 In addition, students are encouraged to meet the Chair or Vice-Chair if they have any specific concerns or queries.

-In general the Department does not allow deviations from the prescribed curricula.
+In general, the department does not allow deviations from the prescribed curricula.
 Program alterations or exceptions to stated requirements are made, only when appropriate and justifiable, through a written procedure, by petition.
-The petition is first reviewed by the Undergraduate Affairs Coordinator, and then must be reviewed for potential approval by the Undergraduate Affairs Committee.
-In cases where prerequisites are concerns, the faculty member teaching the course is also required to review the petition prior to it being reviewed by the Undergraduate Affairs Committee.
+The petition is first reviewed by the Undergraduate Student Affairs Advisor and then must be reviewed for potential approval by the Chair of the Undergraduate Affairs Committee.
+In cases where prerequisites are concerns, the faculty member teaching the course is also required to review the petition prior to it being reviewed by the Chair of the Undergraduate Affairs Committee.